complyue/cod-project/design/CompileOnDemand.md

 - Accepts plain C++20 statements and expressions, not custom directives.
 - The visible lexical scope of each submission is determined by the scope header(s) specified by the project in CodProject.yaml (see "repl.scope").
-- There is no facility to define new functions or types from submissions; users are expected to edit project sources and rebuild.
+- There is no facility to define new functions or types from submissions; users are expected to edit project sources and have `cod` rebuild affected modules on demand.
 Submissions should call into functions/classes exposed by the scope header(s).
 - Each submission is compiled and linked into a temporary executable; there is no JIT.

 ### Usage Examples